 About Our Program

-UAA's recycling program is a student run program that currently collects mixed paper, cardboard, metal cans, and plastic bottles all across campus.
-The team collects over 30,000 pounds or 15 tons of paper and cardboard each semester.
+Each pound of paper recycled helps reduce the environmental impact of our paper usage.
 According to the EPA, recycling one ton of mixed paper saves 17 mature trees, 7,000 gallons of water, 3 cubic yards of landfill space, 2 barrels of oil, and 4,100 kilowatt-hours of electricity.
-To contribute, check the list of pick-up sites and start recycling today.

 Our Recycling Efforts Continue to Grow